 Intercultural UX: My Podcast With Kirk St. Amant on Personas and Intercultural Communication

-Kirk St.Amant and I sat down recently with Ryan Weber, Director of Business and Technical Writing at University of Alabama-Huntsville, for an episode of his technical communication podcast 10 Minute Tech Comm.
+Kirk St.Amant and I sat down recently with Ryan Weber, Director of Business and Technical Writing and Director of UX Programs at University of Alabama-Huntsville, for an episode of his technical communication podcast 10 Minute Tech Comm.
 We discussed our recent article “Designing Globally, Working Locally: Using Personas to Develop Online Communication Products for International Users,” in which we argue for a model of intercultural UX that utilizes personas to design for users from a variety of cultures.

 Here’s the full podcast: https://podcastmachine.com/podcasts/17390/episodes/107074